Yash12930/fine_tune_LLM/ARCHITECTURE.md

 ---

 ## 3. Why a Single-Agent System?
-We considered a multi-agent design (e.g., separate “planner” and “executor”), but ultimately chose the single-agent approach.
+I considered a multi-agent design (e.g., separate “planner” and “executor”), but ultimately chose the single-agent approach.
 The main reasons are:

 - **Efficiency and Deployment Feasibility**
   Since this project targets CPU-only environments, efficiency is critical.
 A single-agent system reduces inference calls by half, making it faster and cheaper to run.